ucsdml/ucsdml.github.io/_posts/2021-07-07-interpretable-robust-trees.markdown

 independent of the number of examples.
 Second, we discovered that the size of the accurate tree can be exponential in the number of features.
-Combining these two findings, it appears that $r$-separation is too weak of an assumption for the trees to have guarantees on both accuracy and interpretability when there are many features.
+Combining these two findings, it appears we need to find a stronger assumption on the data to be able to have guarantees on both accuracy and interpretability.

 ### Linear separation